SSonwane26/KultureHire_Journey/README.md

 ## Acknowledgment
 I am sincerely grateful to KulturHire for providing me with this incredible journey of growth and learning.
 It has been a labor of love, and I take pride in showcasing the knowledge and experience I've gained during my time here.

+> [!NOTE]
+> The stages and milestones provided are based on my personal experiences during the internship period and may evolve or change in the future.
+Internship programs can vary, and the specific steps and tasks involved may be subject to modification over time.